EliasPa/Observe/README.md

 <div>
-Although the application currently supports only 5 locations, and users can't dynamically add any locations, more locations can be added quite easily.
+Although the application currently supports only 5 locations, and users can't dynamically add any locations, more locations can be added manually quite easily.
 Support for dynamically adding locations wouldn't be difficult either, due to the loose coupling.
 More information on the backend implementation can be found here: https://github.com/EliasPa/ObserveBackend
 </div>